AdobeDocs/experience-manager-65.en/help/forms/using/standard-validation-error-messages-adaptive-forms.md

 * send analytics events to any analytics platforms.
 For example, Adobe Analytics.
 * display modal dialog with error messages.

-In addition to the mentioned actions, the custom error handlers can be utilized to execute customized functions that meet specific user requirements.
+In addition to the mentioned actions, the custom error handlers can be used to execute customized functions that meet specific user requirements.

 The custom error handler is a function (Client Library) designed to respond to errors returned by an external service and deliver a customized response to end users.
 Any Client Library with annotation `@errorHandler` is considered as a custom error handler function.
 This annotation helps to identify the error handler function specified in the `.js` file.